ashleysally00/ashley-rice-ux-portfolio/penelopes-secret-pages.md

 **Goal:** Make exploration feel personal and uplifting while encouraging visitors to discover more of the author’s work through Pinterest and organic search.

-### Objective
-Design an interactive section of the author website where readers and pinners—especially tween girls—can explore themed poetry pages from the Penelope J. Miller book series.
-Each page highlights poems, quotes, and creative extras inspired by the books, such as birthday messages, girl-power affirmations, and letters from Penelope herself.

-**Goal:** Make exploration feel personal and uplifting while encouraging visitors to discover more of the author’s work through Pinterest and organic search.

 ---

 ### My Role